qinSh4d0/Proving-Grounds/Active Directory/Access.md

 14. SeManageVolumePrivilege --> google abuse --> "Get full control over C:\ when the user has SeManageVolumePrivilege (allowing to read/write any files).
 One possible way to get a shell from here is to write a custom dll to C:\Windows\System32\wbem\tzres.dll & call systeminfo to trigger it."

-15. get SeManageVolumeExploit.exe and upload to machine --> Run the executate --> can write to C:\ drive
+15. get SeManageVolumeExploit.exe and upload to machine --> Run .exe --> can write to C:\ drive

 16. msfvenom generate payload tzres.dll, upload to C:\Windows\System32\wbem --> call systeminfo --> PrivEsc